harness/developer-hub/docs/chaos-engineering/get-started/onboarding/guided-onboarding.md

     ![](./static/guided/run-checks-4.png)

+### Automatically create Discovery Agent

-6. HCE creates the discovery agent that will automatically discover services for your application.
-The next step (optional) collects information about blocked namespaces, service discovery periods, etc. To use a custom discovery agent, refer to [customize discovery agent](#customize-discovery-agent).
+6. HCE creates the discovery agent that automatically discovers services for your application.
+The next step (optional) collects information about blocked namespaces, service discovery periods, etc. To know how to use a custom discovery agent, go to [customize discovery agent](#customize-discovery-agent).

 7. Once you complete the steps mentioned earlier, HCE looks for services in your cluster (which may take a while).